-The term “absorption costing” refers to the method of adding up all the costs pertaining to the production process and then allocating them to the products individually.
+In simple terms, “absorption costing” refers to the method of adding up all the costs pertaining to the production process and then allocating them to the products individually.
 This method of costing is essential as per the accounting standards in order to produce an inventory valuation which is captured in the balance sheet of an organization.

 Absorption Costing Formula

-The formula for absorption cost can be also modified to,
+It can be also modified to,

 The formula for AC can be computed by using the following steps:

 Step 1: Firstly, the direct labor cost per unit is directly attributable to the production.
 The direct labor cost can be determined based on the labor rate, level of expertise and the no. of hours put in by the labor for production.
 However, the labor cost can also be taken from the income statement.

 Step 2: Secondly, identify the material type required and then determine the amount of the material required for the production of a unit of product in order to calculate the direct material cost per unit.
 However, the direct raw material cost can also be taken from the income statement.

 Step 3: Thirdly, determine which part of the manufacturing overhead is variable in nature.
 The manufacturing overhead is available in the income statement.